hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

 Setting a table as an enum table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once we have a table which satisfies the conditions for an enum table as described above, we need to tell Hasura that this table represents an enum.
+Once we have a table which satisfies the conditions for an enum table as described :ref:`above <enum_compatibility>`, we need to tell Hasura that this table represents an enum.

 We can do that by passing ``true`` for the ``is_enum`` option of the :ref:`track_table` API, or we can use the :ref:`set_table_is_enum` API to change whether or not an already-tracked table should be used